Mobile advertising technology has completely revolutionized the world of digital marketing ever since its simple beginnings.

 While that’s a remarkable feat, it will prove to be a challenging environment for digital advertisers as markets become saturated with competitors and the economics of reaching rural populations become harder to justify.

-The cell phone technology has penetrated every aspect of human life, and it comes as no surprise that every six months, at least ten new models are expected to hit the market.
+Cell phone technology has penetrated every aspect of human life, and it comes as no surprise that every six months, at least ten new models are expected to hit the market.

 The graph below shows the number of smartphone users worldwide.